samberthol/palm-bigquery/README.md

 [LangChain](https://python.langchain.com/docs/get_started/introduction) provides an OSS suite of building blocks to chain LLM oriented tasks with reasoning like database queries, math, document loaders, vector dbs or parsers.

 [SQL Alchemy](https://www.sqlalchemy.org/) is a Python toolkit to provide an abstract layer to many popular databases.

+[Streamlit](https://blog.streamlit.io/langchain-tutorial-1-build-an-llm-powered-app-in-18-lines-of-code/) is a lighweight WebUI wrapper for Python.

 ## Setup